K. S. Ravi: Personal life

 Ravi was born in 1959 in Paramakudi, Ramnad district.
 He was born to Mr. Karpurasundharam, an ex-serviceman, and Mrs. Vasantha Karpurasundharam.
 He has three siblings: Rajan, Kripakaran and Latha.
 He married Ms. Sumathy, and had a daughter named Aishwarya.

 Death

-He died of cardiac arrest on September 6, 2010.
+Ravi died of cardiac arrest on September 6, 2010.

 Awards

 Ravi secured the most acclaimed "Nandi Award" for his first movie, Aagraham.